pandas-dev/pandas/doc/source/user_guide/text.rst

 l.
 For ``StringDtype``, :ref:`string accessor methods<api.series.str>`
-   that return **numeric** output will always return a nullable integer dtype, rather either int or float dtype, depending on the presence of NA values.
+   that return **numeric** output will always return a nullable integer dtype, rather than either int or float dtype, depending on the presence of NA values.

    .. ipython:: python